-Meghan is a quantitative sociologist who studies population health and health disparities.
+Meghan Zacher is a quantitative sociologist who studies population health and health disparities.
 Her overarching interest is in how social factors get under the skin and cause avoidable morbidity, mortality, and inequality.
 Much of her current research centers on cognitive health and aging among older U.S. adults, with a particular focus on variation by subpopulation and place.
 She also studies women’s health, biomarkers of physiological function and genetic risk, and the mental and physical health trajectories of Hurricane Katrina survivors.
 Previously, she studied trends in tobacco use in Australia and evaluated the impacts of major tobacco control initiatives, including a nationwide policy that banned most elements of branding on tobacco packages.
 She holds a BA from the University of Minnesota and an MA and PhD from Harvard University.

 Dr. Zacher is supported by a K01 award from the National Institute on Aging that aims to understand sex/gender differences in the patterns and predictors of Alzheimer’s disease and related dementias (ADRD) among older U.S. adults, and the role of education in particular.

 Susan E. Short* and Meghan Zacher*.
 2022.
 “Women’s Health: Population Patterns and Social Determinants.”
 Annual Review of Sociology 48:277-298.

 Meghan Zacher, Jiwen Wang, and Susan Short.
 2021.
 “The Contributions of Hypertension Diagnosis and Blood Pressure Control to Subjective Life Expectancy in a Representative Sample of Older U.S. Adults.”
 The Journals of Gerontology, Series B 77(2):378-388.